amulya40/Nodejs_Crud-Appliction/README.md

 >For showing dynamic content used view engine **ejs**

 # If you want to run on your computer
-> Goto my project path and install all the dependencies which are given in pakage.json.
+> Goto project path and install all the dependencies which are given in pakage.json.

-> Create a mongo-DB environment like "mongodb://localhost:27017/Crud"
+> Create a mongo-DB environment like "mongodb://localhost:27017/Crud".

 > Make sure u have no problem with the database and connect localhost with mongoDB compass.

-> Then in the terminal type "nodemon index.js"
+> Then in the terminal type "nodemon index.js".

-> Then in the browser go to http://localhost:4000/
+> Then in the browser go to http://localhost:4000/.

 > here our project is running....